Code-Institute-Submissions/deenafe-edomuseum/README.md

 *  Guidance to build a booking page containing Open Times and booking form was from a [Youtube Tutorial video by "brilex 007"](https://www.youtube.com/watch?v=ShpH_1EPox0) .

+* The template for my readme.md file was tailored from a readme.md file sourced from https://github.com/Gareth-McGirr/tacos-travels and facilitated by my mentor **Daisy Mc Girr**.

 ### Media

 *  The main image and photos in the gallery are from Wikipedia and https://smarthistory.org/imagery-power-benin-bronze-plaques/ .

- * The concept for the museum layout originally belong to David Adjaye who is a renowed architect and I got the images of an article written by Alex Greenberger for [Artnews](https://www.artnews.com/gallery/art-news/photos/david-adjaye-emowaa-benin-city-designs-1234576585/5_education-spaces/).
+ * The concept for the museum layout originally belong to David Adjaye who is a renowed architect and I got the images from an article written by Alex Greenberger for [Artnews](https://www.artnews.com/gallery/art-news/photos/david-adjaye-emowaa-benin-city-designs-1234576585/5_education-spaces/).